 China's property investment growth at 4-month high in August

-Sales growth accelerated to the highest in more than a year but a surge in demand could be concerning for policymakers who want to reduce high household debt and manage potentital bubble risk.
+Sales growth accelerated to the highest in more than a year but a surge in demand could be concerning for policymakers who want to reduce high household debt and manage potential bubble risk.

 Property investment is a significant contributor to growth in the world's second-largest economy.
 A robust real estate industry has helped China counter a broader slowdown in its economy from a protracted trade war with the United States.